mhaskar/Bughound/README.md

 * Unsafe Deserialization.
 * And more!

-Bughound can analyze `PHP` and `java` code for now, and it contains the most unsafe functions for these languages.
+Bughound can analyze `PHP` and `JAVA` code for now, and it contains a group of unsafe functions for these languages.

+I will make sure to add more and more functions/languages coverage with time, but for now the main focus is for the project stability itself.

-***Please note that Bughound results are not 100% accurate, it built to help you identify potential weaknesses during your analysis***
+***Please note that Bughound results are not 100% accurate, it built to help you identify potential weaknesses during your analysis to investigate.***